Amun

+Initially possibly one of eight deities in the Hermapolite creation myth, his worship expanded.
 After the rebellion of Thebes against the Hyksos and with the rule of Ahmose I (16th century BC), Amun acquired national importance, expressed in his fusion with the Sun god, Ra, as Amun-Ra (alternatively spelled Amon-Ra or Amun-Re).
+On his own, he was also thought to be the king of the gods.

 Amun-Ra retained chief importance in the Egyptian pantheon throughout the New Kingdom (with the exception of the "Atenist heresy" under Akhenaten).
-Amun-Ra in this period (16th to 11th centuries BC) held the position of transcendental, self-created creator deity "par excellence"; he was the champion of the poor or troubled and central to personal piety.
+Amun-Ra in this period (16th–11th centuries BC) held the position of transcendental, self-created creator deity "par excellence"; he was the champion of the poor or troubled and central to personal piety.
 With Osiris, Amun-Ra is the most widely recorded of the Egyptian gods.

-As the chief deity of the Egyptian Empire, Amun-Ra also came to be worshipped outside Egypt, according to the testimony of ancient Greek historiographers in Libya and Nubia.
-As Zeus-Ammon, he came to be identified with Zeus in Greece.
+As the chief deity of the Egyptian Empire, Amun-Ra also came to be worshiped outside Egypt, according to the testimony of ancient Greek historiographers in Libya and Nubia.
+As Zeus Ammon and Jupiter Ammon, he came to be identified with Zeus in Greece and Jupiter in Rome.

 Early history

+In 1910 René Basset suggested that the cult of Amun first developed in ancient Libya before spreading to ancient Egypt.
+But this is just an unproven hypothesis since Amun was "[f]irst attested in the tomb of Pharaoh Unas" (c.
+2350 BCE) in Egypt, and not in Libya.

 Amun and Amaunet are mentioned in the Old Egyptian Pyramid Texts.

-The name Amun (written imn) meant something like "the hidden one" or "invisible".
+The name Amun (written imn) meant something like "the hidden one" or "invisible", which is also attested by epithets found in the Pyramid Texts "O You, the great god whose name is unknown".

 Amun rose to the position of tutelary deity of Thebes after the end of the First Intermediate Period, under the 11th Dynasty.
 As the patron of Thebes, his spouse was Mut.
-In Thebes, Amun as father, Mut as mother and the Moon god Khonsu as their son formed the divine family or the "Theban Triad".
+In Thebes, Amun as father, Mut as mother, and the Moon god Khonsu as their son formed the divine family or the "Theban Triad".